Nishithakatta/Superstore-Sales-Analysis/README.md

 # 📊 Superstore Sales Analysis with Tableau

-This project presents a comprehensive sales analysis using Tableau based on the popular Superstore dataset.
-It showcases advanced visualization techniques and data storytelling to help businesses monitor KPIs, identify trends, and optimize performance.
+This project provides an end-to-end sales performance analysis using Tableau and the popular Superstore dataset.
+It demonstrates how raw transactional data can be transformed into actionable business insights using modern data visualization and storytelling techniques.

 ---